Tuesday, October 15, 2024

 by Ira Straus

-Carbon and emissions reductions are often described as the only answer.
-The proposals for them often are quite extreme.
-Yet at the same time they are all inadequate for dealing with the dangers of warning.
+In most media articles, sadly, carbon and emissions reductions are misleadingly described in as the only answer.
+The proposals for them often are quite extreme, on the theory that they must become more extreme since they're the only thing to do.
+Yet at the same time they are inherently inadequate for dealing with the dangers of warning.

-SRM is a less extreme solution.
-And it has a good chance of actually working to get the problem under control.
+SRM is a less extreme solution than many of the instant-reductions proposals on emissions, because it does not severely damage to the economy.
+And unlike emissions reductions alone, it has a good chance of actually working to get the problem under control in a short enough amount of time.

-To be sure, carbon reductions are needed as well as SRM for an enduring solution.
-But they can help significantly only in the longer term; the warming would continue to worsen for decades, even if we could somehow reduce emissions to zero.
+In return, carbon emissions reductions are needed alongside the SRM.
+They are necessary for an enduring solution.
+But they can help significantly only in the longer term.
+By themselves, they cannot stop the warming from continuing to worsen for decades.
 SRM is essential for the short-medium term: it alone could reduce the global temperature in real time.

 Warming is perpetuated by policy planning obstruction

-At the same time, there has been a dangerous obstruction on the policy discussion and planning level.
+Unfortunately, there has been a dangerous obstruction of SRM on the policy discussion and planning level.
 SRM has not been sufficiently researched to know how to do it well and safely -- or even to be entirely sure it can be done well and safely.

 More and better research and development on SRM is something that has come to be urgently needed.
 It is, in fact, the only thing that could turn the program of carbon reductions into a relevant and realistic solution for global warming, by supplementing its long-term usefulness with means also for managing the near-medium term risks.